pecostm32/STM32F103_GT911_Conf_Writer/README.md

 Output is via USB.
 Under linux it will identify it self as /dev/ttyUSB*

+The connections for the panel are on pins:
+PB10 --> SCL
+PB11 --> SDA
-The connections for the panel are on pin PB10 SCL PB11 SDA Don't forget to add two 2K2 pullup resisters to the 3.3V
+Don't forget to add the 2K2 pullup resisters to the 3.3V on each line

 It waits untill a key is pressed and will then write the configuration from register 0x8047 until 0x8100